PoomSmart/EmojiFonts/CAVEATS.md

 ## Toss Face Emoji

-- It supports only Unicode 14.0 at the moment.
+- Unicode 14.0 only.
 For emojis that are not supported, they are replaced with Twemoji Unicode 14.0 because this vendor has the closest emoji style.
 - _PNGs only_.

 ## Twitter Twemoji

-- Nothing of significant.
+- Unicode 14.0 only.

 ## WhatsApp Emoji

-- Nothing of significant.
+- Unicode 14.0 only.

 ## Notes